 Verification: It involves static analysis technique (review) done without executing code.
 It is the process of evaluation of the product development phase to find whether specified requirements meet.

 Validation: It involves dynamic analysis technique (functional, non-functional), testing done by executing code.
-Validation is the process to evaluate the software after the completion of development phase to determine whether software meets the customer expectations and requirements.
+Validation is the process to evaluate the software after the completion of the development phase to determine whether software meets the customer expectations and requirements.

 So V-Model contains Verification phases on one side of the Validation phases on the other side.
 Verification and Validation phases are joined by coding phase in V-shape.
 Thus it is called V-Model.